 Then the tropical form of $\Ys$ is immediately obtained:

-It is a function of the positions of the four vertex operators on the graph.
-Using the form of $\Delta^\trop$ that we just derived, we first see that $Y_s$ vanishes for any configuration where three or four points lie on the same edge of the graph.
-In all other cases, it is given by
+This expression vanishes if three or four punctures lie on the same edge of the graph, while in all other cases, it is given by a kinematic invariant as in tab.~\ref{tab:Ys}.

-Let us mention that $\det K = T_1 T_2+T_2 T_3+T_3 T_1$ does not depend on the positions of the punctures and is easily seen to be the usual form of the first Symanzik polynomial of the sunset graph.
-This achieves the study of the tropicalization of the integration measure.
+Let us mention that $\det \bm K^{(2)} = T_1 T_2+T_2 T_3+T_3 T_1$ does not depend on the positions of the punctures and is easily seen to be the usual form of the first Symanzik polynomial of the sunset graph.
+This concludes the study of the tropicalization of the integration measure.

-The last thing to do is to compute the tropical representation of \eqref{e:gen2F}, which was already done in \eqref{e:expfact} where, upon the assumption \eqref{e:bostropprop} that the worldline Green function of \cite{Dai:2006vj} is recovered in the tropical limit the result was stated for arbitrary genus.
-We then obtain
+The last thing to be done would be to compute the tropical representation of the exponential factor \eqref{e:gen2F}.
+Fortunately, this was already done at any genus in \eqref{e:expfact}, thanks to theorem~\eqref{e:bostropprop}.
+Thus we obtain our final result;

-where $\cN$ is a global normalization factor, $\int_{\Gamma^4}$ represents the integration of the positions of the four punctures on the graph and $\int_{T_i+T_j\geq\ap L}$ represents a possible choice for the boundaries of the tropicalized KP cell described before.
+where $\mathcal{N}$ is a normalization factor and $\int_{\Gamma^4}$ stands for an integration of the positions of the four punctures on the graph.
 This object coincides with the one derived in \cite[eq.
 2.12]{Green:2008bf} from the two-loop field theory computation of \cite{Bern:1998ug}, thus it is the two-loop unrenormalized four-graviton amplitude.